Adelbert S. Atherton: Early life and education

 He was the son of Samuel Hall Atherton and Abigail S. Taft.
 His father was a farmer.

 Atherton was educated in public schools in Franklin County, Massachusetts and attended the Powers Institute.

 Career

 His civic roles prior to being a state representative were as a moderator at town meetings, and then as selectman.
 Atherton was elected as a Democratic candidate at a state level.
 As an elected member of the Massachusetts House of Representatives, he was appointed to the committee on agriculture.

 Personal

 Atherton married Milia H. Allen (1857–1936) on November 1, 1876, in Bernardston, Massachusetts.
 They had 5 children.
 He became a farmer, in the tradition of his forefathers.
 He was a trustee of the Powers Institute.

 By 1919, he suffered economic troubles and filed for bankruptcy.

-He died at the age of 70, in 1920 following a procedure at Farren hospital.
+He died at the age of 70, in 1920 following a procedure at Farren hospital in Montague, Massachusetts.

 Ancestry

 Atherton was a New England descendant of Puritan heritage, whose ancestors had settled in Massachusetts Bay Colony.
 He is a direct descendant of Major General Humphrey Atherton, via Hope Atherton and Sarah Hollister (1646–1691).
 His relatives include Samuel Atherton, Ray Atherton, Arlon S. Atherton, Percy Lee Atherton and Walter Atherton.